Skyscanner/backpack-react-native/UNRELEASED.md

 > Place your changes below this line.

+**Added:**

+- react-native-bpk-component-calendar:
+  - Added three new pre defined colour buckets. `colorBucketNegative`, `colorBucketNeutral` and `colorBucketPositive`.

+**Breaking:**

+- react-native-bpk-component-calendar:
+  - Updated `backpack-android` to `22.0.0` and addressed breaking changes.
+  - To use this version ensure `backpack-android` version is `22.0.0` or above.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).